marbl/metAMOS/README.md

 10. matplotlib
 11. curl

-Additional software will be downloaded by metAMOS as needed.
+Additional software will be downloaded by MetAMOS as needed.
 Additionally, there is some software that MetAMOS can incorporate into its pipeline that we are not allowed to distribute, such as MetaGeneMark and Newbler.
 To get a license to use MetaGeneMark, please
 visit: http://exon.gatech.edu/license_download.cgi.
-Once the tool is installed, add it to your PATH variable and metAMOS will then enable its use in the pipeline.
+Once the tool is installed, add it to your PATH variable and MetAMOS will then enable its use in the pipeline.

 ----------------------------------------------------------------------------------
 [TOC](#table-of-contents)